manaswinidas/conferences_talks/README.md

 ## Presentations added

+#### Basics of git
+>> *Presented at a local learning session organized by Invide Developer Community on July 2, 2020*

+The talk covers git, common commands using git, managing branches, forks, pulling, merging branches, cherry-picking commits, and solving merge conflicts with appropriate demos.

 #### Advancing in open source
 >> *Presented at Git Commit Show organized by Invide Developer Community on June 28, 2020*